Rex Sinquefield: Campaign contributions

-Sinquefield became a major financial contributor to political campaigns of both political parties in Missouri politics after the Missouri legislature ended campaign finance limits in 2009.
-According to a 2015 Governing Magazine article, "big majorities" in both houses of the Missouri legislature have received campaign contributions from Sinquefield.
+Sinquefield began giving money to Missouri politicians of both political parties after the state legislature eliminated campaign-finance limits in 2009, and by 2015, had given money to "big majorities" of lawmakers in both houses of the Missouri legislature.
 He has particularly focused on altering public education, tax reform, and accountability in government.

-He donated $1 million to Republican Bev Randles' 2016 campaign for Lieutenant Governor of Missouri and three quarters of a million to Kurt Schaefer, a Republican candidate for attorney general.
+He donated $1 million to Republican Bev Randles' 2016 campaign for lieutenant governor of Missouri and some $750,000 to Kurt Schaefer, a Republican candidate for attorney general.
 Both candidates lost.

 Sinquefield has also donated to Missouri candidates Shane Schoeller, Chris Koster, and Sarah Steelman, as well as to the 2016 gubernatorial campaign of Catherine Hanaway.

-In 2014, he supported a ballot initiative to abolish teacher tenure in Missouri and he is a major funder of other groups and PACs, such as Pelopidas, LLC.
+In 2014, he supported a ballot initiative to abolish teacher tenure in Missouri.
+He is a major funder of right-wing groups and PACs, such as Pelopidas, LLC.

+In 2019, Sinquefield was found to be among the dark money donors behind a failed 2018 medical cannabis initiative.

-Rex and Jeanne are supporters of Senator Josh Hawley with significant contributions to his campaign in 2020.
+Sinquefield and his wife Jeanne gave money to Senator Josh Hawley's campaign in 2020.
 Sinquefield also donated to Mike Parson that year.

 In 2021, Sinquefield donated $250,000 to two campaigns: Scott Fitzpatrick's bid for state auditor and Mike Kehoe's prospective candidacy for governor in 2024.